d1a9x8u9/twitterClone/README.md

 Create a ```.env``` file in the root folder and in it, a variable called ```REACT_APP_FIREBASE``` and assign your Google Firebase API key to it.
 If you don't have a Google Firebase API key, you can get one [here](https://firebase.google.com/docs/web/setup) by signing up for a gmail account and then requesting one.
-In your Google Firebase project page Develop tab, you have to initalize 3 things:
+We're going to have to initalize your Firebase services and this includes initalizing 3 things:

-Firebase Authentication: Get Started, Authentication tab, Sign-in Method, Under Signin Providers, enable Email/Password.
+1. Firebase Authentication: Click on Get Started -> Authentication tab -> Sign-in Method Tab -> Sign-in Providers -> Email/Password -> Enable.
 This allows users to create a login and password for the application.

-Firebase Database: Click Get Started, then Real-Time database.
-Since this application is simple, we're going to use db in test mode.
+2. Firebase Database: Get Started -> Real-Time database -> Test Mode.
+It's a simple app, so we're not going to complicate things and stick with a test mode db.

-Firebase Storage: Click Get Started.
+3. Firebase Storage: Get Started.
 This is where we're going to store user images.

 Your ```.env``` file should look like this at the end of this step:
 > REACT_APP_FIREBASE = 1*************************ZH5szIATzU

-In the ```.firebaserc``` file, change the project name to your firebase project's name.
+In the ```.firebaserc``` file, change the project name to your Firebase project's name.

 Now in ```src/firebase.js```, copy and paste your config object from your Firebase project config settings into the files config object.
 NOTE: Don't change this files ```apiKey``` variable because it's set to use the API key from the ```.env``` file you created.